 In summary, a bridge solution can provide the speed and flexibility needed to capitalize on the unique opportunities that arise late in the multifamily cycle.
 To be in the best position for a smooth transition into a long-term, fixed-rate solution that takes advantage of today’s low—by historical standards—interest rates, consider working with an experienced ‘one-stop’ lender.

-This article was originally published in the Fall 2018 issue of California Mortgage Finance News.
+This article was originally published in the Fall 2018 issue of California Mortgage Finance News, a California Mortgage Banker’s Association publication.